jacobmacdonnell/CTI-Reports/README.md

-# 🛡️ Cyber Threat Intelligence Repository
+# 🛡️ Cyber Threat Intelligence Portfolio

 Independent cyber threat intelligence (CTI) and OSINT investigations by **Jacob Macdonnell**.

-This repository showcases research into adversary infrastructure, tradecraft (TTPs), and attribution assessments based solely on **legally obtained open-source intelligence (OSINT)**.
-All content is produced for **educational, defensive, and analytical purposes** — no proprietary or illegally obtained data is included.
+This repository serves as a professional **portfolio of adversary analysis, campaign tracking, and strategic intelligence reporting**.
+All research is based on **legally obtained open-source intelligence (OSINT)** and produced for **educational and defensive cybersecurity purposes**.

 ---